People

 About this project

-Drying and evaporation in porous media is relevant for many engineering processes and for soil cultivation.
-These processes occur over several scales, where the evolving liquid-gas interface is important to describe the evaporation at the pore-scale, while its effect lies on the REV-scale.
-Our goal is to provide a better mathematical description of REV-scale evaporation by starting with a pore-scale description of the relevant processes and using upscaling to derive an effective model at REV-scale.
-The effect of the evolving interface is explicitly taken into account and different approaches to describe the evolving interface at the pore scale will be investigated.
+Drying and evaporation in porous media play a crucial role in various engineering applications and soil cultivation.
+These processes occur across multiple scales, where the dynamics of the evolving liquid-gas interface is essential to understand the evaporation at the pore scale, while its overall impact is observed at the REV scale.
+Our objective is to develop a more precise mathematical model for REV-scale evaporation by first examining the underlying pore-scale mechanisms.
+From the pore-scale model, we apply upscaling techniques to derive an effective model at the REV scale.
+A key aspect of our approach is explicitly accounting for the evolving liquid-gas interface and exploring different approaches to describe its behaviour at the pore scale.

 Results